alxarafe/alxarafe/README.md

 >cd docker

+Copy or rename .env.example to .env.

+>cp .env.example .env

 Build docker image using:

->docker-compose build --no-cache --force-rm d
+>docker-compose build --no-cache --force-rm

 Afterwards, you can start the image execution with: